mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 Emotion made a lot of sense for Material UI v5 in late 2021, but so much has changed in the React ecosystem since then.
 In early 2023 React introduced Server Components, and Next.js offered the first implementation of the new spec with the App Router shortly thereafter.

-RSCs unlock a whole new realm of possibilities for React; for us as UI developers, it means we can create components that are fully rendered at build time so we don't have to pass that burden on to the client at run time.
+RSCs unlock a whole new realm of possibilities for React; for us as UI developers, it means we can create components that are fully rendered at build-time so we don't have to pass that burden on to the client at run-time.
 But working with RSCs requires us to let go of familiar APIs like `useContext`, which in turn becomes a major blocker for using the last generation's style engines like Emotion that rely heavily on this hook for theming.

 :::info